ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Installing collections
 ======================

 You can use the ``ansible-galaxy collection install`` command to install a collection on your system.
-You must specify an installation location using the ``-p`` option.

 To install a collection hosted in Galaxy:

 .. code-block:: bash

-   ansible-galaxy collection install my_namespace.my_collection -p /collections
+   ansible-galaxy collection install my_namespace.my_collection

 You can also directly use the tarball from your build: